Tapac/exposed-wiki/Getting-Started.md

 }
 ```

-When starting, it is recommended to log database statements to see the actual DB calls:
+To see the actual DB calls, add a logger:
 ```kotlin
 transaction {
   // print sql to std-out